mle86/php-wq/doc/Ref_Job_interface.md

 * <code>public function <b>jobRetryDelay</b> () : ?int</code>
     How many seconds the job should be delayed in the Work Quere before being re-tried.
     If `jobCanRetry()` is true,
-    this must return a positive integer.
+    this must return a positive integer
+    (or zero, if the job should be re-tried as soon as possible).

 * <code>public function <b>jobTryIndex</b> () : int</code>
     On the first try, this must return `1`,